 An index of 100 for a certain rule means that the percentage of your total users in that rule is the same as the percentage for the entire population.
-An index of 200 suggests that you have twice the percentage of users in the rule than all the users in the DMP universe.
+An index of 200 suggests that you have twice the percentage of users in the rule than all the users in the Audience Studio universe.

 By using this data, Publishers are able to identify which audiences are "strong" in comparison to other publishers.
 Your ad sales team could pitch high indexing segments by saying to potential advertisers, "If you are looking for Ice Cream Fans, you are more likely to find them on our websites than on any other Publisher's."